Revealing The Fiery Crown , Book Two in the Forgotten Empires Series

 Recent Comments

-- DemetriosX on Lovecraft’s Faintest Fingerprints: C.M.
-Eddy Jr.’s and H.P.
-Lovecraft’s “Ashes” 1 min ago
+- ChristopherLBennett on Star Trek The Original Series Rewatch: “Amok Time” 1 min ago

-- noblehunter on Reading the Wheel of Time: Romance and Choices in Robert Jordan’s The Shadow Rising (Part 6) 2 mins ago
+- Scifistargazer on Jodie Whittaker Becomes First Doctor to Play The Doctor 2 mins ago

-- JM1978 on Jodie Whittaker Becomes First Doctor to Play The Doctor 3 mins ago
+- Chase McKinney on Jodie Whittaker Becomes First Doctor to Play The Doctor 22 mins ago

-- ashaman_sam on Reading the Wheel of Time: Romance and Choices in Robert Jordan’s The Shadow Rising (Part 6) 15 mins ago
+- wiredog on Watch the Trailer for Never Surrender, a Documentary About Galaxy Quest 1 hour ago

-- iris-papyrus on Lovecraft’s Faintest Fingerprints: C.M.
-Eddy Jr.’s and H.P.
-Lovecraft’s “Ashes” 19 mins ago
+- Sunspear on Jodie Whittaker Becomes First Doctor to Play The Doctor 2 hours ago

-- Puff the Magic Commenter on Watch the Trailer for Never Surrender, a Documentary About Galaxy Quest 25 mins ago
+- heathersfolly on Watch the Trailer for Never Surrender, a Documentary About Galaxy Quest 4 hours ago

-- PaulMcCall on Jodie Whittaker Becomes First Doctor to Play The Doctor 28 mins ago
+- ZakDrizzt on The Messy, Beautiful Worldbuilding of The Lion, the Witch and the Wardrobe 5 hours ago

-- Athreeren on Watch the Trailer for Never Surrender, a Documentary About Galaxy Quest 43 mins ago
+- bad_platypus on Reading the Wheel of Time: Romance and Choices in Robert Jordan’s The Shadow Rising (Part 6) 5 hours ago

-- Athreeren on Jodie Whittaker Becomes First Doctor to Play The Doctor 49 mins ago
+- Michael m on Jodie Whittaker Becomes First Doctor to Play The Doctor 5 hours ago

-- Robert on Jodie Whittaker Becomes First Doctor to Play The Doctor 1 hour ago
+- JanaJansen on Star Trek The Original Series Rewatch: “Amok Time” 6 hours ago